K-Ivy/ahkv2-project-scripts/README.md

 - Using Source Code Pro for font: https://fonts.google.com/specimen/Source+Code+Pro
 - Does not have a Keybind List currently.
 Working on something, not sure if I'll share.
 So '?' does nothing currently.
 - Only provided the necessary example(s) to reference and create more.
-- Made since I found no v2 of (https://github.com/plul/Public-AutoHotKey-Scripts) and something simole to edit.
+- Made since I found no v2 of (https://github.com/plul/Public-AutoHotKey-Scripts) and something simple to edit.